pytorch/pytorch.github.io/_get_started/mobile.md

 [Using ExecuTorch with C++](https://pytorch.org/executorch/stable/using-executorch-cpp.html)

 ### Hardware Acceleration
 ExecuTorch provides out of the box hardware acceleration for a growing number of chip manufacturers.
-See the following resources to learn more about how to leverage them.
+See the following resources to learn more about how to leverage them:

 * [Backend Overview](https://pytorch.org/executorch/stable/backends-overview.html)
 * [XNNPACK](https://pytorch.org/executorch/stable/backends-xnnpack.html)